Willow Class

 Welcome to Willow Class!
 We are a kind, caring and happy class who love to explore our indoor and outdoor areas – there is always something exciting to do!

-Our curriculum offers children a wide range of opportunities and first hand experiences to help them to be independent thinkers and encourage them to try new things and enjoy a new challenge.
+Our EYFS curriculum offers children a wide range of opportunities and first hand experiences to help them to be independent thinkers and encourage them to try new things and enjoy a new challenge.
 Our learning is child centered and follows the interests of the children alongside a carefully planned progression of skills.
 We embed the ‘Characteristics of Effective Teaching and Learning’ – playing and exploring, active learning and creating and thinking critically across both our indoor and outdoor areas.

 In Willow Class we like to use our Gem Powers to help us learn.
 We use: